Driving on British Roads for Visitors - Tips and Information from a Brit

-A Pelican crossing has traffic lights and is button activated by waiting pedestrians, don't stop until the lights turn red.
+A Pelican crossing has traffic lights and is button activated by waiting pedestrians, you don't need to stop until the lights turn red.

 There is no standard way of paying for parking and allowed duration and charges vary enormously.
-More often than not you will need to do something when arriving, either paying in full or taking a ticket which you keep and present when leaving so the fee can be calculated.
+More often than not you will need to do something when arriving at a car park, either paying in full or taking a ticket which you keep and present (usually to a machine) when leaving so the fee can be calculated.
 A pocket full of change is always the easiest way, debit cards are sometimes acceptable as is paying using your phone assuming you have one that is compatible.
-Cars have become larger in recent years, but parking spaces haven't so getting in can be a bit tight, I usually park a bit further away with spaces to the side if possible, a short extra walk helps to avoid door dings.
+Cars have become larger in recent years, but parking spaces haven't so getting in can be a bit tight, I usually park a bit further away with spaces to the side if possible, a short extra walk helps to avoid door dings too.
 It's also a good idea to fold in your door mirrors in tight parking spaces and if parking on a busy road.

 City centre multi-story car parks tend to be very tight, both in regards the parking space and in the corners you need to take to enter and leave them, if you are unsure of yourself in these, use a Park and Ride.

 Park and Ride - Larger towns and cities often have a Park and Ride scheme whereby there is a large car park away from the centre where you park either for free or very cheaply.
-There is then a bus which will take you into the town or city centre which you usually have to pay for.
+There is then a bus which will take you into the town or city centre which you usually have to pay for, though less than if you used a more central car park.
 Such schemes are often signposted on motorways and major roads as you approach and are far easier to get to than negotiating what can be a very busy and congested city centre to look for a space in an expensive car park after what may be a long queue to get in.
 They aren't usually available past about 6-7 pm.
-My local one at Cambridge costs £1 for parking all day and £2.70 per person for the bus, this is on the high side for such schemes, Cambridge city centre car parks are about £2.50 an hour rising to £20 for 5 hours,
+My local one at Cambridge has free for parking for up to 18 hours and £3 per person for the bus, this is on the high side for such schemes, Cambridge city centre car parks are about £2.50 an hour rising to £20 for 5 hours.

 If you involved in a RTA (Road Traffic Accident) remain at the scene for a reasonable time, long enough to give your vehicle registration number, insurance details and your name and address, and that of the vehicle owner (if different) to anyone with reasonable grounds to ask for those details, likewise others should pass those details on to you.

-It has come to my attention that some in some countries when a traffic light is on red, you can still turn left (or right), this craziness is not allowed in the UK, if it's red you stop and don't go anywhere until it changes to green.
+It has come to my attention that some in some countries when a traffic light is on red, you can still turn left (or right), this is not allowed in the UK, if the light is red you stop and don't go anywhere until it changes to green.

-Jaywalking is an concept of a "crime" that doesn't exist in the UK.
-Pedestrians have right of way but generally don't try it on as being right but dead is not as good as crossing the road sensibly and successfully.
+The concept of jaywalking doesn't exist in the UK.
+Pedestrians have right of way but generally don't try it on as being right-but-dead is not as good as crossing the road sensibly and successfully.
 Note that the bar of "sensible" tends to fall in larger cities and when the pedestrian is in a hurry.
 In busy areas and with slow moving or stop-start traffic, people could be crossing the road almost anywhere - they generally don't, but it is a possibility.

 There are many speed cameras across Britain, following a court case some years ago, they now have to be painted in bright easy-to-see colours so they act as a deterrent rather than a "gotcha".
 Satnavs will give a warning when a camera is nearby if they are kept up to date.
 There are also an increasing number of average speed cameras around, particularly on the motorways network, these calculate your average speed between two cameras so you can't slow down to the limit past a camera, speed to the next one, slow down again and get away with it.